cossacklabs/product-docs/content/themis/languages/react-native/features.md

 Secure Comparator has two parties called “client” and “server” for the sake of simplicity, but the only difference between the two is in who initiates the comparison.

-Both parties start by initialising Secure Comparator with the secret they need to compare:
+Both parties start by initialising Secure Comparator with the secret they need to compare.

+Initialisation on the server side:

 ```javascript
 import {